-I will guide you through a process with specific goals over a time frame that you and I agree to.
-Our journey will be unlike other forms of coaching that tend to be episodic, tepid and unresolved.
+I guide you through a process with specific goals over a time frame that you and I agree to.
+Our journey is unlike conventional modes of self-discovery, which are often episodic, tepid and without resolution.

-MY PRACTICE is to help you attain self-awareness and completeness in all aspects of life.
-MY GOAL is to create a profound shift in how you perceive, live and affect those closest to you – in love, family and work.
-TOGETHER we co-create pathways to new meaning, new language toward connection and new conversations toward transformation.
+MY PRACTICE is to help you attain completeness in all aspects of life.
+MY GOAL is to create a shift in how you perceive, live and affect those closest to you.
+TOGETHER we explore pathways of new meaning, new language, and new conversations with possibilities that heretofore seemed impossible.

-OUR SUCCESS depends upon your commitment and accountability to be open, honest and willing.
+OUR WORK TOGETHER AND ITS SUBSEQUENT SUCCESS depends upon a commitment to be open, honest and willing.

-MY PURPOSE is helping others to live consciously in order to find the new beginnings.
+MY PURPOSE is helping others live consciously in order to find the new beginnings.

 We are prisoners of stories about ourselves that we create or others created for us through no fault of our own.
 We make assumptions and passively allow others to attach their perception of us to us as who we are.
 And, we avoid facing this aspect at all costs while unwittingly wrapping ourselves in it.
 MY METHODOLOGY helps us to break out of that racket to find life greater than we imagined.